xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 ## Jira Cloud

+> **Notes**:
+>
+> To add custom fields, you must have the Jira admin access.

-You can also add a Katalon BDD custom field into your ticket with Jira Cloud Intergration.
+You can also add a Katalon BDD custom field into your ticket with Jira Cloud Integration.
 Follow these steps:
 ### Create the Katalon BDD custom field

 1. From **Jira settings** -> Select **Issues** ->in the **FIELDS** tab, select **Custom fields -> Add custom field**.